yedhrab/FlaticonAlfred/README.md

 ## 🤔 How It's Work?

+- Type `+` to end of the query to see more results.
 - Search `query` on flaticon (for more specific settings, change shape or order_by in `main.py`)
 - Creates `flaticon` folder to `HOME` directory and store every query it's own folder
 - Download all image results if it's not exists